ananda2001/capacitated-vehicle-routing-problem-with-time-windows-MILP/README.md

 # Capacitated Vehicle Routing Problem With Time Windows As A Mixed Integer Linear Program

 A MILP formulation of the capacitated vehicle routing problem with time windows (CVRPTW).
 We use soft time windows with a weighted penalty in the objective function to discourage lateness while maintaining feasibility at all times.
+I used [this codebase](https://github.com/sudhan-bhattarai/vehicle_routing_problem?tab=readme-ov-file) as a starting point for my formulation.

 To run the code, first please make sure you have the following python libraries installed: ``gurobipy, geopandas, geopy contextily, Shapely, matplotlib, numpy``, or just run the command ``pip install -r requirements.txt``.
 You will need a valid Gurobi license to use Gurobi, for more information please click on [this link](https://www.gurobi.com/solutions/licensing/).